 Chongxin Shanxi Province

 It is said in one fellowship: “Leaders and workers must have a loving heart, patience, understanding, and must treat people in the proper way.
-They must conduct their affairs in accordance with the principles of truth and treat people fairly” (“12 Problems All Churches Need to Resolve Urgently” in Annals of Fellowship and Work Arrangements II).
+They must conduct their affairs in accordance with the principles of truth and treat people fairly” (“12 Problems All Churches Need to Resolve Urgently” in Selected Annals of the Work Arrangements of the Church of Almighty God).
 In the past, I never paid much care to communion passages regarding how leaders and workers should conduct themselves in a humane manner, work in accordance with the principles of truth, and treat people fairly because I always believed myself to be quite humane.
 I wasn’t like most of the double-crossing, insincere people of the secular world.
 Also, since becoming a leader, I hadn’t suppressed the views of others or excluded anyone from dialogue.
 This being the case, I praised myself as being honest, just and fair.
 Whenever I heard of false leaders and workers not treating people fairly or playing and promoting favorites while suppressing and excluding others, I would always turn up my nose at them.
 I thought that such leaders and workers must be truly inhumane and, thereby, unqualified to serve as leaders or workers.
 Only after some recent experiences that exposed my true nature and allowed me to gain insight into myself did I realize I’m not the honest and upright person I thought I was.
 Rather, I found I was treating people based on emotion and preferences.
 In quest of my own personal benefit, I was just as crafty, cunning, selfish and malicious as anyone else.
 Only through the judgment and chastisement of God’s word did I realize that the most beneficial way, the most fair and just way to treat people is by acting in accordance with the principles of truth.
 Additionally, I realized the crucial importance, as a leader, of treating people fairly.

 In June of 2013 I traveled to another province to collaborate on some church work.
 At this district, one of the two leaders was a sister from my hometown, “sister A.” In the past, we had collaborated with each other on various work and we had a very good relationship.
 As you can imagine, I was overjoyed to see her again so far from home and after so long.
 The other leader, “sister B,” had just been elected as a leader and was more introverted and steady-minded.
 She had been promoted just as we leaders were going into retreat for spiritual cultivation.
 As it so happened, the two sisters and I ended up doing our retreat at the same host family.
 Given our past, sister A and I were naturally a bit more intimate with each other from the start.
 She and I have similar personalities—we are both total extroverts—so I was naturally very fond of her and very willing to cooperate if we met with any issues.
 Later, I began to realize that this close relationship we had was not ideal for our work and would not allow for mutual benefit, so I began to intentionally hold back, to rebel against my flesh.
 At that time, I was quite worried because the two sisters were not working well together; both had their prejudices.
 Whenever sister B felt constrained, I made sure to commune with her and give her encouragement and guidance.
 I would also intentionally spend less time with sister A for fear that sister B would feel left out or unhappy.
 Whenever I noticed that sister A had exposed her arrogant and egotistical disposition, I would deal with and correct her without the least hesitation.
 I wouldn’t favor or protect her just because the two of us were close friends. … I thought that, in so doing, I was treating my sisters fairly and in line with God’s intent.
 I didn’t understand myself, but God saw right through me.
 In the following days, He would unveil my true satanic nature, casting my inner darkness in the light of judgment.